Redlands provides a comprehensive range of services created for landlords in the process of renting out their properties.

 On receipt of formal instruction to let your property we will take care of:

-- Marketing - Circulating details of your property to potential tenants, advertising in our showroom window, listing on Rightmove, and placing a 'To Let' board at the property.
+- Marketing - Circulating details of your property to potential tenants, advertising in our showroom window, listing on Rightmove and On the Market, Facebook and Twitter and placing a 'To Let' board at the property.

 - Viewings - Accompany prospective tenants and advising you immediately of tenancy applications.